-In September 2020, the long-standing Nagorno-Karabakh conflict was escalated with the break of ceasefire regime, which was restored by a treaty signed by the parties involved on 10 November 2020.
+In September 2020, the long-standing Nagorno-Karabakh conflict was escalated with the break of ceasefire regime, which was restored by a statement signed by the parties involved on 9 November 2020.
 Since then, Armenia has been in a political and economic turmoil.
-A number of protests against the results of the treaty have led to extraordinary parliamentary elections being announced, which presumably will be held in June 2021.
+A number of protests against the results of the treaty have led to extraordinary parliamentary elections being announced, which were held in June 2021.